 - When in doubt: give credit to the people who have helped you.
 Credit is currency.

 - For projects for which solo responses are expected, students who wish to collaborate should jointly inform the professor as early as possible.
 Note that permission to collaborate may not necessarily be granted.

-- Collaborations in this course will be restricted to pairs of students.
-No trios, quartets or flash mobs.
+- Collaborations in this course, if or when they arise, are restricted to pairs of students.

-- Written reports for collaborative Projects should describe how effort was distributed.
+- Written reports for collaborative projects should describe how your effort was distributed.

 - Your Project collaborator, if you have one, must be in this class.
-For the purposes of this course, you may not collaborate with others (e.g. your housemate).
+For the purposes of this course, you may not collaborate with people from outside the course (e.g. your housemate).

-- You may not collaborate with someone on more than two weekly projects.
+- You may not collaborate with the same person on more than two projects.